bbc/bbcrd-synth-study/train/README.md

 # Training

-To create a synthetic voice you can use [this implementation](https://github.com/Kyubyong/dc_tts) of [Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention](https://arxiv.org/abs/1710.08969).
+To create a synthetic voice you can use [our DC_TTS fork](https://github.com/bbc/dc_tts) of Kyubyong's wonderfull [implementation](https://github.com/Kyubyong/dc_tts) of [Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention](https://arxiv.org/abs/1710.08969).

 ---